GSG-G9/G9-ooi-player/README.md

 ### Purpose

-This website is used for watching yoiutube video,it contains a search box for searching for a specific video and the results will appear bellow.
+This website is used for watching yoiutube video,it contains a search box for searching for a specific video and the results will appear bellow.We uses Youtube API , and this is the link https://developers.google.com/youtube/v3/docs .
+We use search and popular videos result points.

 ### What you will find here :-